Islands (band)

 Islands is a Canadian indie rock band from Montreal, Quebec.
 The group was founded in 2005 by Nicholas Thorburn and Jamie Thompson, shortly after the breakup of The Unicorns, of which both were members.
 Their current lineup includes Thorburn, often known by his stage name Nick Diamonds, along with brothers Evan Gordon and Geordie Gordon, and Adam Halferty.
-The band has released 8 studio albums, with their 8th album Islomania released on June 11, 2021.
+The band has released 10 studio albums, with their 10th album, What Occurs, released on June 21, 2024.

 History

 Formation and Return to the Sea (2005–2006)

 Following the abrupt breakup of The Unicorns in 2004, members Nicholas Thorburn and Jamie Thompson simultaneously formed Islands and hip-hop group Th' Corn Gangg, and recorded Islands' debut album, Return to the Sea, during 2005.
 The album was recorded at Breakglass Studio and Thompson's bedroom in Montreal, Canada, and was produced by audio engineer/record producer Mark Lawson.

 Return to the Sea was re-mastered in England for the European version of the album, and was released there by Rough Trade Records on April 3, 2006.
 In North America, the album was released on the upstart label Equator Records on April 4, 2006.
 The cover of the album is a painting by Caspar David Friedrich titled The Wreck of the Hope.
 The album features numerous guest appearances, including members of Arcade Fire and Wolf Parade.

 The band played various shows around the US and Canada throughout mid-late 2005, followed by an opening slot for Metric on their early 2006 tour.
 After Return to the Sea was released in April 2006, the band embarked on their first full headlining tour, playing small clubs around the US and Canada throughout May.
 They were joined by Cadence Weapon and Why? on the first half of the tour, and Cadence Weapon and Busdriver on the second.
 The band generally received critical acclaim for their live shows, which sometimes ended with the band leading the audience out of the venue "pied piper style" and onto the surrounding streets.

 On May 28, 2006, it was announced that Thompson was leaving the band.
 Islands decided to continue on without Thompson, and a European tour was scheduled, and further recordings confirmed.
 The band later emerged the following month for two surprise appearances in Montreal, performing with a new lineup including new drummer Aaron Harris and multi-instrumentalist Kate Perkins, before departing for Europe the following week.